lifium/code-retriever/README.md

 By default, PowerShell may block script execution for security reasons.
 To enable script execution:

-`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`
+`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`

 - Note: You can revert this policy later using: